 - Major operations are a risk for a DVT - particularly operations to the hip, lower tummy (abdomen) and leg.
 There are a number of methods to help reduce this risk:

 - To help prevent a DVT, you may be given an anticoagulant such as a heparin injection just before an operation.
 This is called prophylaxis.
 Enoxaparin and dalteparin are the most common types of heparin given for prophylaxis against blood clots.
-The new drug, fondaparinux sodium, can also be given by injection in some circumstances to prevent DVT in surgical patients or immobile medical patients in hospital.
+The new medicine, fondaparinux sodium, can also be given by injection in some circumstances to prevent DVT in surgical patients or immobile medical patients in hospital.

 - The newer anticoagulant medicines discussed above can be used to prevent DVT or PE after hip or knee replacement surgery.
 Rivaroxaban, apixaban and dabigatran are used in these situations, and can be given by mouth as a tablet, rather than injection.

 - An inflatable sleeve connected to a pump to compress the legs during a long operation may also be used.